AdguardTeam/Scriptlets/README.md

 #### Scriptlets library

-Finally we have build Scriptlets as a CJS module which can be imported from `dist/cjs/scriptletsCjs.js`.
+You are welcome to use Scriptlets as a CJS module.
+It can be imported from `dist/cjs/scriptletsCjs.js`.

 And also there is a module at `dist/scriptlets.js` which has been exported to a global variable `scriptlets` with such methods: